SaintLawrenceIslandYupik/finite_state_morphology/README.md

 ## Version

-This is version 2.1 of the St. Lawrence Island Yupik finite-state morphological analyzer.
+This is the development version of the St. Lawrence Island Yupik finite-state morphological analyzer.

-This version incorporates changes made between the publication of version 2.0 in [A Morphological Analyzer for St. Lawrence Island / Central Siberian Yupik](https://www.aclweb.org/anthology/L18-1416) by Emily Chen and Lane Schwartz (LREC 2020) and 19 July 2020.
+This version incorporates changes made after the release of version 2.1 on 19 July 2020 at 13:01:49 2020 -0500.

 ## Overview